Web design · SEO & SEA · Branding

 What are the purposes we use your data for?

-A portion of the information is generated to guarantee the error free provision of the website.
-Other data may be used to analyze your user patterns.
-If contracts can be concluded or initiated via the website, the transmitted data will also be processed for contract offers, orders or other order enquiries.
+contracts can be concluded or initiated via the website, the transmitted data is also processed for contract offers, orders or other

 What rights do you have as far as your information is concerned?